cse550/project-frontend/front-end-code/README.md

 # React + Vite
+#When you clone this go into the front-end-code folder and do "npm install" and "npm run dev" to get it up and running.
+#It will create a local server where you can view the code in browser.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.